AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

  ***touch sensor***

- We created a new folder in the home directory under /home/iot/iot-systems/demo01/TouchSensor We changed the setup.cpp file to the following
+ We created a new folder in the home directory under /home/iot/iot-systems/demo01/TouchSensor We changed the setup.cpp file to the following:

  ![Tux, the Linux mascot](images/touchSensorline.png)

- touchSensorline.png
+  After that we deployed it to the ESP8266.
+We went to the Node-red where we created an mqqt in with is connected to a debug

+Like you can see in the picture above we used the analog function to get the values.
+Here we used the filter_binarize which turns analog values to binaries.
+So only the state pressed or unpressed is showed in the debug.

  We tried to follow the guid from the lecture but we faced a problem :
   - there is not enough space on the raspberry pi